ANDALUCÍA - A DAY TRIP FROM SEVILLA TO CARMONA

 +34 954 14 30 60

-Around the square are a clutch of café restaurants, this is the best, which serves a bargain €12 set menu at lunch with plenty of choices.
+There are several café restaurants around the square.
+This is the best, serving a bargain €12 set menu at lunch with plenty of choices.

-You could have savory gazpacho, roast red mullet, and tooth-numbingly sweet rice pudding.
-We settled for tuna and tomato and papas aliñás at the bar.
+You could have savoury gazpacho, roast red mullet, or tooth-numbingly sweet rice pudding.
+We settled on tuna, tomato, and papas aliñás at the bar.

 We then moved on to,